 Now might be the time to give some writing prompts a try.
 Even if you normally avoiding writing to a theme, a prompt can give you a static starting point that's very handy when you're struggling to get your head in the writing game.
 We've even got some writing prompts(this will open in a new window) to get you started.

 Try free writing or journaling

 One of the best ways to get past a major block is to try writing in a different way.
-Free writing – sitting down at the page and writing about anything and everything for a set amount of time – can be very liberating and takes away the need to pre-think or polish and idea.
-Journaling is another way to get the words flowing when they’re stuck.
+Free writing – sitting down at the page and writing about anything and everything for a set amount of time – can be very liberating and takes away the need to pre-think or polish an idea.
+Journaling is another way to get the words flowing when they're stuck.
 Write for yourself and cut out the critical eye that might be holding you back.

 There's nothing like a writing workshop or group for giving your writing schedule some structure (everybody loves a deadline!).
 If you already have a writing group, why not think about moving it online and meeting virtually or exchanging feedback via email.
 Didn't have a group before?
 There are various online workshops currently open for members.

 Those deadlines we mentioned earlier really can help.
 Have a scout around and choose a writing competition or magazine or anthology submission period that suits you and use it as a starting point.
 Maybe you already have a piece of writing you could adapt or polish up or perhaps it will give you a push to start something brand new.
 Have a browse of writing opportunities(this will open in a new window) that are open now.